CoderJoeW/CSVAnalyzerPro/README.md

 **CSV Analyzer Pro is built for speed and extendability**

 * Extend the application through our plugin system
-	* ability to override defaults and use your own styles/functionalitys
+	* Sbility to override defaults and use your own styles/functionalities
 	* Make money selling your plugins in the plugin store or publish them for free
-* Fast buffering makes sure those large files open without issue
+* Fast buffering makes sure large files open without any issue
 * Inline editing makes it easier for you to get down to business
 * Multi-window support takes efficiency to the next level
 * Manage your data easily with short commands (insert row after,insert row before,insert new column)